AWS Driver

 Type: str

-To enforce usage of IMDSv2 by default on instances created from the image, set this value to v2.0.
+- To enforce usage of IMDSv2 by default on instances created from the image, set this value to v2.0.
 If omitted, IMDSv2 is optional by default.
-This is only supported using the snapshot import method.
+This is only supported using the snapshot or ebs-direct import methods.

 providers.[aws].diskimages.import-method

-The method to use when importing the image.
+- The method to use when importing the image. - snapshot

 providers.[aws].diskimages.iops